NetApp/FSx-ONTAP-monitoring/FSx_Alerting/FSx_ONTAP_Alerting/README.md

 the [lambda_layer.zip](https://raw.githubusercontent.com/NetApp/FSx-ONTAP-monitoring/main/FSx_Alerting/FSx_ONTAP_Alerting/lambda_layer.zip) link.
 You will refer to this file, and bucket, when you create the Lambda function.

-Another use of the s3 bucket is to store events that have already reported on so they can be compared against to ensure program does not send multiple messages for the same event.
+Another use of the s3 bucket is to store events that have already been reported on so they can be compared against to ensure program does not send multiple messages for the same event.
 Note that it doesn't keep every event indefinitely, it only stores them while the condition is true.
 So, say for example it sends an alert for a SnapMirror relationship that has a lag time that is too long.
 It will